samsmithnz/GitHubWebhook/README.md

 ```
 az ad sp create-for-rbac --name "MyGitHubWebHookServicePrincipal" --role contributor --scopes /subscriptions/[your subscription id] --sdk-auth
 ```
 2. the result should look like this.
-Make a note of the client id and client secret:
+Make a note of the client id and client secret.
 ![image](https://user-images.githubusercontent.com/8389039/133949278-26c2c430-ac2e-47e1-b481-73b32011ed84.png)
-3. Add the service principal to the contributor role on the subscription:
+3. Add the service principal to the contributor role on the subscription.
+This will give the service principal permission to delete resource groups
 ![image](https://user-images.githubusercontent.com/8389039/133949340-8326ddb5-c95e-4f81-b7df-28a7587fa462.png)